bubdm/DynamicSugarCore/README.md

 languages Python and JavaScript to write shorter and more readable source code in C# 4.0.

-The library was created in 2011.
+* The library was created in 2011.

-In 2019 I ported the library to DotNetCore.
+* In 2019 I ported the library to DotNetCore.

 ***Outdated***
-- The extension methods string.Format() and and string.Template() are now outdate, since C# support string interpolation.
+- The extension methods string.Format() and and string.Template() are now out dated, since C# support string interpolation.
+- The class MultiValues was an attempt to create functions returning multiple values, which is now supported by C#.

 ### [Examples](http://frederictorres.blogspot.com/2014/03/dynamicsugarnet.html)